Classifying Hopf algebras of a given dimension: Hopf algebras of dimension

-\begin{cor} Suppose $H \cong R \# K$ where $K$ is a pointed Hopf algebra of dimension $8$, and $R$ is commutative and semisimple. (i) If $|G(H)|=2$, then there is a Hopf algebra map $\pi$ from $H$ onto a Hopf algebra $A$ of dimension $4p$ which is nonsemisimple, nonpointed and non-copointed. (ii) If $|G(H)| =4$ and furthermore $K$ is copointed and $R^\ast$ is commutative and semisimple, then $G(H) \cong C_2 \times C_2$ and $H$ and $H^\ast$ have the Chevalley property. \end{cor}
+\begin{cor} Suppose $H \cong R \# K$ where $K$ is a pointed Hopf algebra of dimension $8$, and $R$ is commutative and semisimple. (i) If $|G(H)|=2$, then there is a Hopf algebra map $\pi$ from $H$ onto a Hopf algebra $A$ of dimension $4p$ which is nonsemisimple, nonpointed and nonbasic. (ii) If $|G(H)| =4$ and furthermore $K$ is basic and $R^\ast$ is commutative and semisimple, then $H$ and $H^\ast$ have the Chevalley property. \end{cor}

 \begin{proof} It remains only to show that under the given conditions there is a $(1,g)$-primitive $x$ such that $x \cdot R =0$.
 Since $R$ is semisimple commutative, $R$ can be written as the sum of one-dimensional simple ideals $Re_i$ with $e_i$ a central primitive idempotent.
 Now apply Lemma \ref{lem:x-R=0} and Proposition \ref{pr: boson implies chevalley}. \end{proof}